mpv-player/mpv/DOCS/man/options.rst

     ``N`` pixels while the mouse button is being held down (default: 3).
 This only affects VOs which support the ``begin-vo-dragging`` command.

+``--input-ime=<yes|no>``
+    Enable keyboard input via an active input method (IME) connected to the VO.
+    (default: yes).
+The input popup window, if there is any, is always positioned at the top left of the window.
+Whether pre-edit text is drawn depends on the platform.
+You may need to configure your IME to display the pre-edit inside of the input popup window if you cannot read the pre-edit text in the mpv window.

+    Wayland only.
+On Windows, the IME is currently always enabled.
+This option is not applicable to terminal input.

 OSD
 ---